dsdeur/do-something/README.md

 - **Organization**: Define commands in multiple files, for specific folders, or globally available.
 - **Environments**: Manage your environments, load dotenv files, run custom commands, and/or define custom environment vars.
 - **JSON Config**: Simple configuration in JSON files.
+- **Agent skill**: Simple agent skill for coding agents (Claude/Codex/Copilot) to discover and run your commands.

 <br/>